Scroll Top

 PAYMENT INFORMATION

-BY CREDIT CARD: All credit card payments must be made online through the link above, paying through PayPal (you can sign up as guest if you do not have a PayPal account).
+BY CREDIT CARD: All credit card payments must be made online through the link above, paying through PayPal (you can sign up as guest if you do not have a PayPal account); please clearly note in comments who the payment is for if you are registering on behalf of delegate(s).

 BY CASH: Payments in cash must be made in person.